The effects of varying colour-luminosity relations on supernova science

-This $\beta$ behaviour with $M_{\mathrm{stellar}}$, the $\beta$-$M_{\mathrm{stellar}}$ relation, is not continuous and is strikingly reminiscent of the mass-step used to reduce the Hubble residuals.
+The found $\beta$ behaviour with $M_{\mathrm{stellar}}$, the $\beta$-$M_{\mathrm{stellar}}$ relation, is not continuous and is strikingly reminiscent of the mass-step used to reduce the Hubble residuals.
 It happens at a similar division point of around $10^{10}\,M_{\sun}$ \citep[e.g.,][]{Sullivan10}.
-Additionally, the difference in the BIC diagnostic with respect to the fiducial fit (see Table~\ref{tab:beta}) tells us that the 3 and 4 $\beta$ models are not favoured while the $2\beta$ model has roughly the same preference as the standard fit, arguing again for a bimodal ``$\beta$-step'' function.
-So, this naturally raises the question of whether the usual Hubble residual mass-step is indeed dependent on the $\beta$-step.
-However, Figure~\ref{fig:stepmass} reveals that the fitted mass-step is always present with a significance of more than $3.5\sigma$, regardless of the binning we use.
-Furthermore, when the mass-step term is removed from the cosmological fits with various $\beta$ parameters, the BIC and Hubble residuals are always much worse than for the respective cases with $\delta_M$.
+So, this naturally raises the question of whether the usual Hubble residual mass-step is indeed related to this $\beta$-step.
+However, Figure~\ref{fig:stepmass} reveals that the fitted mass-step is always present with a significance of more than $2.5\sigma$, regardless of the multiple $\beta$ splits we use.
+Furthermore, when the mass-step term is removed from the cosmological fits with various $\beta$ parameters, the BIC and Hubble residuals are always worse than for the respective cases with $\delta_M$.
 Unlike \citet{Brout20}, this argues for a mass-step to optimise the calibration of SNe~Ia, even when there is a $\beta$-step relation with galaxy mass.
 This is consistent with recent findings of a mass-step even at longer wavelengths, where extinction effects are less important \citep{Ponder20,Uddin20}.